-Huddersfield African Caribbean Cultural Trust (HACCT) is currently a Charity that is in the process of reviewing its current structure.
+Huddersfield African Caribbean Cultural Trust (HACCT) is a Charitable Incorporated Organisation (CIO).
 We are a are fully constituted with a Management Committee comprising of Chair, Vice-Chair, Secretary and specified officers responsible for financial management and marketing.
-We have four trustees and 2 co-opted members.
+We have six trustees and 2 sub committees responsible for delivering the annual Huddersfield Carnival and establishing/securing a community community centre.

 - AIMS OF THE ORGANISATION.